 Tom came to New York for Christmas and met my family.
 We were married at that time, which would make the visa process more straightforward.

 I’d been picking away at clearing the house for months, ever since I returned from my first visit to Orkney.
 I kept looking at my things, considering whether I loved each item enough to pay for it to float across the Atlantic on a ship.

 I ended up giving away almost everything.
 The rest was picked up by an international moving company the snowy January day that I left the house for good.
 Because I’d only paid for half a container, my load had to wait until there was another half container to go to Scotland.
 It would take five months to get my things to Orkney.

 The visa process felt nightmarish, though I was aware of our good fortune compared to others.
 There were some frantic, uncertain days as I worked to figure it all out.
 It’s a very uncomfortable feeling knowing that strangers hold your future in their hands.

-I couldn’t stand to wait for months not knowing.
+I couldn’t stand to wait for months not knowing when I was moving to the UK.
 Since I had a little cash from the sale of my house, I paid the exorbitant fee to expedite the visa application.
 My house was gone.
 My job was done.
 I’d given away my car.
 I was staying with my stepmom, with nothing to do but wait.

 Thankfully, the answer came in just a few days – approved!
 After all that preparation, it was with a sense of unreality that I made my flight arrangements.